Skip Ribbon Commands

 By: Hailey Nelson, MD, FAAP, IBCLC

 Navigating concerns for low breast milk supply can be a lot of stress for some families.
-This may be even more so during the baby formula shortage if you need to supplement with formula.
 Here are five steps that can help if you're looking to boost your milk supply, whether you are exclusively nursing your infant or supplementing with formula or solid foods.

 1. Visit your child's health care provider.